MatthewDailey/hackathon-322-agent/RUNBOOK.md

 ## KPIs

 - API success rate - The API should always succeed and return 200 status codes
 - API latency - The API should always return quickly.
-We aim for less 1s latency 99% of the time.
+We aim for P99 latency under 10s.

 ## Important pages and endpoints